Many Heads Are Better Than One: Improved Scientific Idea Generation by A LLM-Based Multi-Agent System: Empirical Study

-\textbf{Experimental Results and Analysis}~As shown in Fig.~\ref{fig:comparisons_w_ai_scientist}, our multi-agent system outperforms the AI Scientist across all three metrics: CD, CI, and LLM review score.
-This demonstrates that our approach effectively enhances the novelty of generated abstracts in a collaborative setting.
-Notably, GPT-4o consistently achieves the highest novelty scores among the models tested, reflecting its superior ability to generate innovative ideas and abstracts.
-In contrast, the Llama-3.1 (8b and 70b) models do not show a significant difference in novelty scores, suggesting that moderate changes in model size may not enhance novelty.
+As shown in Tab.~\ref{fig:comparisons_w_ai_scientist}, our multi-agent system outperforms baseline models across metrics: our proposed metrics (CD, CI), LLM review, and human evaluation (Novelty, Feasibility, and Effectiveness), demonstrating its effectiveness in enhancing abstract novelty through collaboration.
+Notably, GPT-4o-based agents consistently achieve the highest novelty scores, reflecting its superior idea generation capability.
+In contrast, LLaMA3.1-8b and LLaMA3.1-70b-based agents show similar novelty scores, suggesting that moderate model size changes may not improve novelty.